 Chrysler Sebring Recalls

-On some models, the hood latch striker may break and the hood may open unexpectedly, which could lead to a crash without warning.
-Dealers will replace the hood latch strikers free of charge.
-The recall began November 27, 2006.
-The Chrysler recall number is F45.
+On some models, the hood may open unexpectedly, which could lead to a crash without warning.

-The left and right rear outboard seat belt retractor and turning loop bolts may not have been properly tightened.
-In the event of a crash, seat occupants may not be properly restrained, increasing the risk of injury.
-Dealers will inspect and tighten the affected fasteners.
-This recall is expected to begin on November 15, 2004.
-The Chrysler recall number is D52.
+The rear outboard seat belt retractor and turning loop bolts may not have been properly tightened.
+In the event of a crash, the seat occupant may not be properly restrained, increasing he risk of injury.

-The fuel return line hose fitting on the fuel pump may have been improperly molded and may allow fuel leakage.
+A problem in the manufacturing of some fuel pumps may allow fuel leakage.
 A fuel leak in the presence of an ignition source could result in a fire.
-Dealers will replace the fuel pump.
-The recall began August 9, 2004.

-On some convertibles, the left rear seat belt retractor bolt may not have been fully tightened.
+On some convertibles, the left rear seat belt may not have been fully tightened.
 This may result in the rear seat occupant not being properly restrained in a crash, increasing the risk of injury.
-Dealers will tighten the left rear seat belt retractor bolt to the proper specification.
-The recall began July 19, 2004.
-The Chrysler recall number is D32.